Italy opens world's first gelato culture museum

 Every day more than 150 million gelati from its machines are eaten worldwide.

-Like other Made in Italy businesses, the gelato trade has bucked the recessionary trend by focusing on quality and distinguishing itself from the fatter, more industrialised ice-cream.
+Like other Made in Italy businesses, the gelato trade has bucked the recessionary trend by focusing on quality and distinguishing itself from the fatter, more industrialized ice-cream.

 "In Bologna one of the few things that has grown in recent years is gelato," said Gabriele Cavina, a Catholic church monsignor speaking at Thursday's museum inauguration as he blessed the building.

 Italians are deadly serious about their gelato.
-Walk around any Italian town late afternoon or evening and you'll find plenty of people strolling round with gelatos of every shade and colour.
+Walk around any Italian town late afternoon or evening and you'll find plenty of people strolling round with gelatos of every shade and color.

 Especially China.